julien-maurel/jQuery-Storage-API/README.md

 ### `removeAll()`
 Truncate the storage

-    storage.removeAll() // Delete all variables from the storage
+    storage.removeAll() // Delete all items from the storage storage.removeAll(true) // Only on global storages.
+Delete all items from the storage and reinitialize previously initialized namespaces

 ### `setExpires()`
 Only on cookieStorage.
 Set expires date in days (default value is null, cookie is valid for session only; only values setted after setExpires() call be affected)